 Job experienced this.
 Paul experienced this.
 Mary and Martha experienced this.
 But Christ and His Cross silenced all of these fleshly desires and concerns.

 He has the right to take- this God of ours.
 It's all His anyway.
 "The Lord giveth and the Lord taketh away.
 Blessed is the name of the Lord."
-(Job 1:21) And when he takes he does so perfectly and righteously.
+(Job 1:21) And when he takes, he does so perfectly and righteously.
 But that's not his main "thing."
-God has a theme- Giver.
+Our Father is a Giver, above all else.

 So to honor our Giver, for all that He has given, we give gratitude.